JackDanger/simple_memoize/README.txt

 * http://github.com/JackDanger/simple_memoize/

+Developed for and by the engineers at http://adPickles.com/

 == DESCRIPTION:

 Provides in-memory caching of any Ruby method.
 It's dead simple and won't get in the way of any of your code.